ethereum/remix-project/docs/tutorial_debug.rst

         }
     }

-For the purpose of this tutorial we will run the ``JavaScript VM`` (that's the default mode if you don't use Remix with Mist or Metamask) which simulates a custom blockchain.
+For the purpose of this tutorial, we will run the ``JavaScript VM`` (that's the default mode when you don't use Remix with Mist or Metamask).
+This simulates a custom blockchain.
 You could do the same using a proper backend node.

-Let's deploy the contract:
+Now, let's deploy the contract:

 Right panel / Red button ``Create``